 Tender, jiggly pork belly.
 Spicy, fresh radish kimchi.
 Brine-y oysters that taste like the ocean.
 Yes, this is Last Supper material.
 And it couldn’t be easier to make at home.
 Especially with the Instant Pot.

-Place all pork belly ingredients in the Instant Pot, making sure to add the water last.
-It’s ok if the doengjang is in a big clump.
+Place all Bossam ingredients in the Instant Pot, making sure to add the water last.
+It’s ok if the Doen Jang is in a big clump.
 Turn off KEEP WARM function.
 Lock the lid and set for manual mode, 18 minutes.

 Chop the Korean radish or daikon into matchsticks.
 Place in large bowl, sprinkle with salt, and mix thoroughly.
 This begins the pickling process.
 Set aside for 10 minutes.

 Transfer radish into a clean bowl.
 There should be a lot of liquid and salt left in the bottom of the old bowl.
 Do not use this liquid; dump it out.
 Squeeze out as much liquid as possible.
 If you like, add to a thin dish cloth and wring out as much liquid as possible.
 This will ensure kimchi that's not too wet.

 In the new bowl with the salted radish, add fish sauce, garlic, green onions, gochukaru, and sugar.
 Mix thoroughly until well coated.

 Add frozen oysters.
 Be gentle as you mix in the frozen oysters.
 They will finish defrosting by the time it’s ready to serve.
 Cover with plastic wrap and place in the fridge until serving time.

 Remove pork belly from liquid and slice into thin strips.
 Arrange on a platter.
 Serve alongside Radish Kimchi with Oysters, lettuce leaves, and rice.